-The average downtime cost businesses over $1 million per hour in 2021, which can quickly add up, considering the average downtime for ransomware attacks is 22 days.
+Even a single hour of downtime can cost businesses over $1 million, and costs can quickly add up, considering the average downtime for ransomware attacks is 22 days.
 Unfortunately, many organizations don’t have business continuity solutions in place to help them avoid major spurts of downtime.
 Business continuity software can point out vulnerabilities in a company’s network, build plans, and keep the business running during a crisis.

 - What Is Business Continuity Software?

 - What Issues Need To Be Covered By a Business Continuity Plan?